 Under faculty supervision, the student will be assigned to a position, utilizing principles of theatre acquired and employed throughout their university experience.
-This internship provides an opportunity for investigating and participating in field experience with a practitioner of the trade, giving depth and breadth to their understanding of theatre as a whole.
-Prerequisite: THE 450 and permission of the Department Chair.
+This internship provides an opportunity for investigating and participating in understand the varying stylistic conventions found in the wide-ranging genres of non-realistic theatre and the philosophical movements which birthed them, and be able to implement those conventions in practice.
+Prerequisites: THE 183, 283, and 383.